JulianSchmid/protobin/README.md

 # protobin

-Basic functions to encode & decode Protocol Buffer binary messages.
+A Rust crate with basic functions to encode & decode Protocol Buffer binary messages.

 ⚠️⚠️⚠️ This crate is currently under development and not complete ⚠️⚠️⚠️